node-hid/node-hid/README.md

 var device = new HID.HID(vid,pid);
 ```

-If set to true the `nonExclusive` property allows the device to be opened in non-exclusive mode
+**On MacOs** if set to true the `nonExclusive` property allows the device to be opened in non-exclusive mode.
+For the other plaforms the flag has no impact.
 If the flag is not set the behaviour will default to that of the specific os.

 ```js